LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **CheaterCodes**: A simple question with a short answer.
 Next up, I think **SuperCoder79** can take this one by **Byte** again.

-**SuperCoder79**: Yes, **Byte** asks, "Have you thought of mergeing QuiltFlower changes to FernFlower?"
-I'm not sure if Jetbrains even maintains it anymore though to be honest.
+**SuperCoder79**: Yes, **Byte** asks, "Have you thought about upstreaming Quiltflower's changes to Fernflower?
+I'm not sure if JetBrains even maintains Fernflower anymore though, to be honest."
  I think eventually, once we reach a stage where we can call our work like more or less done, we may start mergeing our changes with FernFlower.
 But in the meantime, we've been contributeing back to ForgeFlower to help out our moding friends with stuff like optimisation, new features and stuff like that.

 **CheaterCodes**: Yeah, I think there's been recently also upstream changes to FernFlower, weren't there?
 Or did I mis-understand that?

-**SuperCoder79**er: Yeah, I think one of ForgeFlower's PRs got accepted.
+**SuperCoder79**: Yeah, I think one of ForgeFlower's PRs got accepted.
 But it was kind of a minor one.

 **CheaterCodes**: Ah, OK.
 Alright, another question by **Byte**.
-"Is applying transformation at compile time something that only is in development, or can you also ship your mods as patches?"
+"Is applying transformation at compile time something that only is in development, or can you also ship your mods as patches?" **EarthComputer**?
-**EarthComputer**?

 **EarthComputer**: Hold on, let me just find it.
 Yes, so most of the time for compile time, I mean, if you want to, you could ship your mods as patches.
 But given the only way to apply the patches will be through - I was about to say ASMR - CHASM anyway, there's not really much point.
 Again, because CHASM catches the output of the transformation.
 It's not even like it gives any benefit.
 So, you can, but you don't have to.